Relations between Nazi Germany and the Arab world: Historiography and views on historical representation

 The Arabic-speaking world has attracted particular attention from historians who have examined the history of Fascism outside Europe.
 Focusing on the history of pro-Nazi and pro-Fascist forces, these scholars have tended to emphasize the appeal that Fascism and Nazism had across the Arab world.
 More recently however, this narrative has been challenged by a number of scholars who assert that Arab political debates in the 1930s and 1940s were quite complex.
 Fascism and Nazism, they argue, were discussed alongside other political ideologies, such as communism, liberalism, and constitutionalism.
 Moreover, the recent revisionist works have stressed the anti-Fascist and anti-Nazi voices and movements in the Arab world.

 This issue was first raised in 1946, when the American Christian Palestine Committee published "The Arab War Effort, a documented account", arguing that the Arabs worked with the Allies with reluctance because they were eager collaborators with the Axis.
 This sparked a response by the Egyptian nationalist Ahmed Hussein, arguing the document deliberately ignored and underplayed Egypt's contribution to the Allies in the war.

-The Israeli historian Israel Gershoni, author of Arab Responses to Fascism and Nazism – Attraction and Repulsion, described how the Arab–Israeli conflict has created a war of narratives, in which history is used for modern political purposes, overemphasizing the importance of certain events in an attempt to paint an image of eager collaboration:
+Historian Israel Gershoni described how the Arab–Israeli conflict has created a war of narratives, in which history is used for modern political purposes, overemphasizing the importance of certain events in an attempt to paint an image of eager collaboration:

 The grand mufti of Jerusalem al-Hajj Amin al-Husayni and his active involvement in the Jewish genocide have figured prominently in Israeli efforts to prove the tangible collaboration between the "Arab world" and Nazis.
 Here, it is imperative to distinguish between "official" and academic efforts.
 Although scholars are certainly more cautious in depicting the Husayni and Arab-Nazi collaboration, sometimes their work mirrors the generalization that indicts Arabs at large as active supporters or sympathizers with Nazism.
 The Arab-Israeli conflict's escalation and its redefinition as the Palestinian-Israeli conflict reinforced this mutual demonization.
 On the Israeli-Jewish side, it has triggered an emphasis on Holocaust denial and extensive, sometimes disproportionate, study of the intimate Nazi-mufti collaboration that is embodied by Husayni's unabashed enthusiasm for Nazi antisemitism and his historical role in the atrocities.